Up to 50% off sofas & mattresses — limited‑time deals.

 Limitations

 We tested these specific sizes and configurations, and comfort is always personal.
-HAY’s modular systems can change the feel depending on what modules and upholstery you choose, so use these notes as guidance rather than a guarantee.
+HAY’s modular systems can change the feel depending on what modules and upholstery you choose, so treat these notes as guidance rather than a guarantee.

 HAY Vs. Alternatives